portartoor/FRMWRK/README.md

 # Instalation

-1. clone this repository to your hosting root, or download zip archive and unpack to your root folder.
+1. clone this repository to your project root, or download zip archive and unpack to your project root folder.
 2. set your database access settings in config file: [core/config.php](core/config.php)

 # Library functions